 According to Ehab Atalla, “The connection between you and any business is knowledge.”
 Like with any other business, you can't jump into mini importation with no knowledge of it.
-Combine the knowledge with hard work and start earning profits in a few months.
+Combine the knowledge with hard work and you will start earning profits in a few months.

 It is common knowledge that Nigerians prefer foreign products to those made locally.
-If you target products that are in high demand you can start with as little as N50,000 and make about 200% in about 3 months.
+If you target products that are in high demand, you can start with as little as N50,000 and make about 200% in about 3 months.

 I know many people have a lot of questions when this topic comes up.
-Is mini importation business still profitable in Nigeria?
+Is the mini importation business still profitable in Nigeria?
 What items can I import to sell in Nigeria?
 How lucrative is the importation business in Nigeria?
 How can I start mini importation business in Nigeria?
-How can I import goods from USA to Nigeria?
+How can I import goods from the USA to Nigeria?

 If you want to learn how to start mini importation and you have any of these questions, this is the article you need.
-By the time you finish reading, you will know the best practices, tools, and websites to effectively run the business.
+By the time you finish reading, you will know the best practices, tools, and websites to effectively run your business.

 How Is Mini Importation Business Different From Regular Importation?

 The most significant difference between both models is the size of the operation.
 While regular importation needs a large space, mini importation can function optimally in a garage.
-Do note that mini importation can be a large operation if you invest a large capital.
+Do note that mini importation can be a large operation if you invest a large amount of capital.

-What You Need To Begin Your Mini Importation Business in Nigeria
+What You Need To Begin Your Mini Importation Business In Nigeria